erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 - The [Receiver](#receiver-service) service exposes a **REST API**.
 Since it is the de-facto standard for most of the API consumers, and since this service is going to be used by different types of devices, it’s best to go for the most widely-used messaging method, which is REST API.<br>In [phase 2](architecture-document-phase-2-MQTT.md), **MQTT** will be considered as a alternate messaging method.

-- The pipeline services ([Mobilization-sorter](#mobilization-sorter-service), [Locations-finder](#locations-finder-service) and [Activity-aggregator](#activity-aggregator-service)) will communicate thru **Kafka**.
+- The pipeline services ([Mobilization-classifier](#mobilization-classifier-service), [Locations-finder](#locations-finder-service) and [Activity-aggregator](#activity-aggregator-service)) will communicate thru **Kafka**.
 The reason for that is there is no requirement for a synchronous handling of the messages, and the pipeline services do not report back to the Receiver service when the handling is done.
 In addition, Kafka adds a layer of Fault Tolerance that does not exist in a REST API (all messages are persisted in Kafka logs, and can be consumed and re-consumed in case of failures).

 - The [Info](#info-service) service also exposes a **REST API** for similar reasons as the Receiver service.
 In addition, REST API is best suited for request/response model, which is the way this service will be used.